pradeep66927/IMDB-movies-scraping/README.md

 # IMDB-movies-scraping
-In this project, I have scraped the datas of imdb 250 movies
+In this project, I have scraped the datas of imdb movie website having data of 250 movies